oxygenscript/2.23/README.md

 ```
 <script src="Compiler file storage location"></script>
 ```
-Instead of ``Compiler file storage location`` in the above codes, you should put the JavaScript compiler file storage path <a href="blob:https://github.com/bcefc368-fcff-4729-9533-1bc2aae4b51a">(Download Compiler) </a>
+Instead of ``Compiler file storage location`` in the above codes, you should put the JavaScript compiler file storage path <a href="">(Download Compiler: blob:https://github.com/bcefc368-fcff-4729-9533-1bc2aae4b51a) </a>

 ### Training to use
 When you call the compiler, two tags are added to your html, ``oss`` and ``os``.